Emma0147/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that draws a diagonal line on the terminal
+prints a square, followed by a new line